 Cash Flow Savings: by maturity or by total issue, the newly issued bonds' (the refunding bonds) debt service to the current debt service of the proposed refunded bonds.
 Net Present Value Savings: by maturity or by total issue, the newly issued bonds' (the refunding bonds) debt service to the current debt service of the proposed refunded bonds and discounts the debt service difference back to the proposed closing date.
 This can be viewed in the aggregate or, as preferred, the present value savings for that maturity is calculated as a percentage of the par value of the refunded bonds.

-DC Water has a target of a minimum present value savings threshold of 3%.
+DC Water has minimum present value savings threshold target of 3% based on the entire transaction.